Out front the

 store.
 Occasionally the waiters left one of the doors more invitingly open for

-for the cool.
+selling double-strength tissue packs sat beside the door leaning his back against the glass.
 Diners indoors were in need of better than the thin material the

 restaurant provided after their rich, saucy meals.
 Thirty or more in each

-tower, on consignment no doubt.
+tower, on consignment, no doubt.

 No comments: